ovotech/circleci-orbs/versioned-lambda/README.md

 The orb also offers a `build-test-and-package` job, which runs a standardised node.js build to create the zip file of the function code.

+The orb includes an optional Snyk vulnerability scan step.
+To ensure this runs the CircleCI project will need a SNYK_TOKEN to be included in the Environment Variables settings page.

 ## Jobs

 ### node-test-and-package